mattwarren/mattwarren.github.io/_posts/2015-10-29-the-stack-overflow-tag-engine-part-3.md

 }
 ```

 The main problem is that we have to scan through all the ids for `tag1` until we have enough matches, i.e. `foreach (var id in queryInfo[tag1])`.
 In addition we have to initially load up the `HashSet` with all the ids for `tag2`, so that we can check matches.
-So this method takes longer as we skip more and more questions, i.e. for larger value of `skip` or if there are a large amount of `tagsToExclude` (i.e. "*Ignored Tags*" see <a href="mattwarren.org/2015/08/19/the-stack-overflow-tag-engine-part-2/#IgnoredTags" target="_blank">Part 2 for more infomation</a>).
+So this method takes longer as we skip more and more questions, i.e. for larger value of `skip` or if there are a large amount of `tagsToExclude` (i.e. "*Ignored Tags*" see [Part 2 for more infomation]({{base}}/2015/08/19/the-stack-overflow-tag-engine-part-2/#IgnoredTags).

 ## <a name="Bitmaps"></a>**Bitmaps**

-So can we do any better, well yes, there is a fairly established mechanism for doing these types of queries, known as <a href="http://lemire.me/blog/archives/2008/08/20/the-mythical-bitmap-index/" target="_blank">**Bitmap indexes**</a>.
+So can we do any better, well yes, there is a fairly established mechanism for doing these types of queries, known as [**Bitmap indexes**](http://lemire.me/blog/archives/2008/08/20/the-mythical-bitmap-index/).
 To use these you have to pre-calculate an index in which each bit is set to `1` to indicate a match and `0` otherwise.
 In our scenario this looks so:

 <a href="https://mattwarrendotorg.files.wordpress.com/2015/10/bit-map-indexing-explanation.png" target="_blank"><img src="https://mattwarrendotorg.files.wordpress.com/2015/10/bit-map-indexing-explanation.png" alt="Bit Map Indexing explanation" width="660" height="145" class="aligncenter size-full wp-image-1120" /></a>